coffeecocoa/qooldb/_posts/2021-02-21-how-drones-have-added-new-dynamic-to-conflicts-and-hundreds-of-drones-took-van-gogh-the-starry-night.md

 ---
-title: How drones have added a new dynamic to conflicts
+title: How drones have added a new dynamic to conflicts and Hundreds of drones took Van Gogh's 'The Starry Night'
 description: Military drone for killing purposes have been in use for 20 years.
-However, Turkey’s victory in Nagorno-Karabakh impressively displayed how fighting has changed and how pivotal drone have become in combat.
+Van Gogh's "The Starry Night" has found on surfaces, Like planes stacked on a runway during a busy holiday
 date: 2021-02-20 20:00:00
 published: true
 tags: [ drone, lists]